sonnyp/Junction/README.md

 <details>
   <summary>Open with multiple applications</summary>

-Use middle-click to keep Junction open - allowing you to open the resource in multiple applications.
+Use Middle-click, Ctrl+Click, Ctrl+Enter or Ctrl+Space to keep Junction open - allowing you to open the resource in multiple applications.

 </details>